goujonbe/blog/content/post/dagger.md

 Dagger brings a new way to create CI/CD pipelines.
 It provides the following benefits:

 - **unify dev and CI environments**.
 With Dagger, you can run your pipelines locally!
 - **reduce CI lock-in**.
-The code stays the same whether you are running your CI/CD pipelines with GitHub Actions or GitLab CI or any other CI runner.
+The code stays the same whether you are running your CI/CD pipelines with GitHub Actions, GitLab CI, or any other CI runner.

 With the introduction of a set of reusable packages, the aim is also to favor the developer's velocity.